 where E, ECBM, and ℏ are the electron energy, electron energy at CBM, and the reduced Planck constant, respectively.
 The effective masses of the flat and dispersive bands are calculated to be 6.1 me and 0.42 me (me is the electron mass), respectively, which agree well with previous calculations (6.1 me and 0.4 me).28 The effective mass for heavy electrons is also in agreement with values obtained from measurements of the Seebeck coefficients (~6 me).6,7 As has been pointed out by Shirai et al., the heavy and light electrons are responsible for high Seebeck coefficient and electron conductivity in STO, respectively.
 Thus the coexistence of flat and dispersive bands provides the best compromise between Seebeck coefficient and electrical conductivity.
 The Seebeck coefficient, electrical conductivity, and power factor of aristotype a0a0a0 STO were calculated by using Boltzmann transport theory in the constant relaxation time and rigid band approximation (Figure S9).
 The absolute value of Seebeck coefficient and electrical conductivity have opposite trends as a function of carrier concentration, so an optimum power factor (PFopt) is obtained at a specific carrier concentration.
 The n-type PFopt is calculated to be 9.8 W cm-1 K-2 at 300 K for aristotype a0a0a0 system when the carrier concentration is 4.3 × 1020 cm-3 (Figure S9).
 The obtained PFopt is lower than experimental values of 28-36 W cm-1 K-2 measured in Sr1-xLaxTiO3- (x = 0.015-0.1) single crystals at the same level of carrier concentration (2.3 × 1020 cm-3 – 19.3 × 1020 cm-3).6 The discrepancy between experimental and theoretical values might be due to the polaronic nature of electronic carriers in STO and cannot be described well by the rigid band approximation applied here.
 However, our results are consistent with previous calculations (~10 W cm-1 K-2 at 300 K, ~14 W cm-1 K-2 at 400 K).28,39

 In the Boltzmann transport equation, the carrier concentration depends on Fermi energy and temperature through the Fermi-Dirac distribution.
 The carrier concentration can be obtained by applying Eq.
 (3) in the rigid band approximation.
-Since STO n-type semiconductor, we modified the Fermi energy around the conduction band edge to simulate electron doping.
+Since doped STO materials are n-type semiconductors, we modified the Fermi energy around the conduction band edge to simulate electron doping.
 Figure 2c shows that the Fermi energy is within ~0.2 eV above the CBM when the carrier concentration is between 1.0 × 1020 cm-3 and 1.0 × 1021 cm-3 at 300 K. Thus, this concentration of carriers is accommodated within the total band width of the two flat bands at the bottom of the conduction bands at room temperature.
-Experimentally, strategies such as La3+ doping on Sr2+ site and Nb5+ doping on Ti3+ site are utilized to increase carrier concentration in STO.
-For example, La doping in Sr1-xLaxTiO3 (0.015 ≤ x ≤ 0.1) induces carrier concentration of (0.2-2) × 1021 cm-3, and 20% Nb5+ doping results in carrier concentration of 2.4 × 1021 cm-3 in films.6 It can therefore be concluded that electrical transport coefficients are mainly determined by band edge states within the total band width of the two flat bands at room temperature.
+Experimentally, strategies such as La3+ doping on Sr2+ site is utilized to increase carrier concentration in STO.
+For example, La doping in Sr1-xLaxTiO3 (0.015 ≤ x ≤ 0.1) induces carrier concentration of (0.2-2) × 1021 cm-3.6 It can therefore be concluded that electrical transport coefficients are mainly determined by band edge states within the total band width of the two flat bands at room temperature.
 For this reason, we shall highlight the bottom of conduction bands only following the rotational distortions of the perovskite phases.